watchduck/concertina_hypercubes/README.md

 [2&nbsp;/&nbsp;4](https://commons.wikimedia.org/wiki/File:Cocoon_concertina_cube;_ranks_2_and_4.png) and
 [3](https://commons.wikimedia.org/wiki/File:Cocoon_concertina_cube;_rank_3.png) for <i>n</i>&nbsp;=&nbsp;3).
 The reason is that there are many substructures with (real or assigned) ranks.
-Among them are smaller cocoons
-(like [this 2- in a 3-cocoon](https://commons.wikimedia.org/wiki/File:Cocoon_concertina_cube;_diag_yz.png))
-and Hasse diagrams of set partitions
+Apart from the convex solid these are smaller cocoons (like [this 2- in a 3-cocoon](https://commons.wikimedia.org/wiki/File:Cocoon_concertina_cube;_diag_yz.png)) and Hasse diagrams of set partitions
 (like [this one for a 4-set](https://commons.wikimedia.org/wiki/File:Set_partitions_4;_Hasse;_circles.svg)).